buildmotion/auth0-react-native-firebase-cloud-messaging/notes/setup.md

 ## Deployment

+Determine if any of the following items are useful.

-Code Push
+* Code Push
-AppHub Deploy
+* AppHub Deploy
-fastlane
+* fastlane
-Hocky App
+* Hocky App